yzhao062/pyod/README.rst

 .. [#Kriegel2008Angle] Kriegel, H.P. and Zimek, A., 2008, August.
 Angle-based outlier detection in high-dimensional data.
 In *KDD '08*\ , pp. 444-452.
 ACM.

 .. [#Kriegel2009Outlier] Kriegel, H.P., Kröger, P., Schubert, E. and Zimek, A., 2009, April.
 Outlier detection in axis-parallel subspaces of high dimensional data.
 In *Pacific-Asia Conference on Knowledge Discovery and Data Mining*\ , pp. 831-838.
 Springer, Berlin, Heidelberg.

+.. [#Latecki2007Outlier] Latecki, L.J., Lazarevic, A. and Pokrajac, D., 2007, July.
+Outlier detection with kernel density functions.
+In International Workshop on Machine Learning and Data Mining in Pattern Recognition (pp. 61-75).
+Springer, Berlin, Heidelberg.

 .. [#Lazarevic2005Feature] Lazarevic, A. and Kumar, V., 2005, August.
 Feature bagging for outlier detection.
 In *KDD '05*.
 2005.